supabase-cost-tuning

 Output

-After completing all three steps, you will have:
+After completing all three steps, the project has:

 - Database size audit with table-level breakdown and dead tuple analysis